Your brand is likely already being impersonated somewhere online.

 DNS monitoring is a foundational layer but is not sufficient on its own for comprehensive brand protection:

-Effective brand protection combines DNS monitoring with web content analysis, and threat intelligence enrichment to minimize both false positives and missed threats.
+Effective brand protection combines DNS monitoring with web content analysis, image recognition, and threat intelligence enrichment to minimize both false positives and missed threats.